 How to File for Full Child Custody

-- Talk to a family law attorney.
+- Talk to an attorney.
 You’ll want to work with an attorney because child custody cases can be difficult.
 Working with someone familiar with the laws regarding custody will ensure you fill out all the correct paperwork as well as provide all the information needed for the court to award you full custody.

 - Petition to establish custody